Carry-on a Sato (Stray Dog) on Your Next Flight to the States

 Contact a few of the groups on this list with your travel plans (date, airline, airport) and email address.

-I am not sure if the following rescue groups need travelers, but if you want, you can try contacting them:
+I am not sure if the following rescue groups need travelers, but I would assume they do!
+Try contacting them:

 These are just a few of the great groups doing work to help these animals.
 But they need your help!
 So even if you can’t escort an animal and want to help, any of these organizations would love a donation!